EddibN/HTML-CSS-Essentials/README.md

   - __The landing page__

   - The landing page includes a summury of most of the importent information.
-  - This section introduces the user to Love Running with an eye catching black & gold logo on white page to grab their attention.
+  - This section introduces the user to an eye catching black & gold logo on white page to grab their attention.

 ![Landing Page](https://github.com/EddibN/HTML-CSS-Essentials/blob/main/assets/images/readme/landing-page.png)